 The fun planning bit

 There's no need to be too detailed at this stage, a simple plan will suffice to mark approximate size and positions of features.

-As time goes on you may decide to have a rose bed or house your National collection of Euphorbias in a particular place rather than the original idea of a herbaceous border.
+As time goes on you may decide to have a rose bed or house your expanding collection of hardy geraniums in a particular place rather than the original idea of a herbaceous border.
 You may go for a patio instead of decking, but at least you will have a good idea of the kinds of things in each area.
 Think in terms of the use of the surface of how you will move around the garden and of vertical height.